poastoast/2poast2mote_uwu/README.md

 CHANGES:

+[2.4]
+  - for the RH models
+  - added more space for the battery leads on the front end

 [2.3]
   - moved the lanyard hole to the top for easier assembly
   - adjusted lanyard hole to be .4mm bigger in diameter